Rustaveli (Tbilisi Metro)

-Located between Tavisuplebis Moedani station and Marjanishvili station, Rustaveli is 60 metres underground (and an escalator length of 120 meters) making the station the deepest of the Tbilisi metro system.
-Some sources estimate the depth to be 100 metres.
-According to some sources, Rustaveli metro station has the world's 8th longest escalator with the length of 120 metres.

 The metro station is named after Shota Rustaveli, a great Georgian poet and thinker of the 12th century, the author of The Knight in the Panther's Skin, a Georgian national epic poem.

+Located between Tavisuplebis Moedani and Marjanishvili stations, Rustaveli is 60 metres underground, and with an escalator length of 120 meters or 394 feet, making the station the deepest of the Tbilisi metro system and one of the deepest in Europe.
+Because of this, per some sources, the Rustaveli metro station has the world's 6th longest escalator.

+Other attractions and sightseeing near the station include the Georgian National Academy of Sciences, First Republic Square, Rustaveli Avenue, and Tbilisi Concert Hall.

+Architecture

 The walls and columns of the station are covered with red marble.
 The metro station is decorated with relief images and depictions of the theme of Shota Rustaveli's epic poem.
 A frieze on the theme of Shota Rustaveli and The Knight in the Panther's Skin is placed above the entrance of the metro station, the sculptor of which is Elguja Amashukeli.
+Overall, Rustaveli station can be described as an example of the monumentalist style of the 1960s, with a scent of Georgian minimalism.